Mostafa1Jamal1/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 `13-model_state_delete_a.py` -> a script that deletes all State objects with a name containing the letter a from the database `hbtn_0e_6_usa`

+`model_city.py` -> similar to `model_state.py` contains the class definition of a City.
+City class:
+inherits from Base (imported from model_state) links to the MySQL table cities class attribute id that represents a column of an auto-generated, unique integer, can’t be null and is a primary key class attribute name that represents a column of a string of 128 characters and can’t be null class attribute state_id that represents a column of an integer, can’t be null and is a foreign key to states.id

+`14-model_city_fetch_by_state.py`-> prints all City objects from the database hbtn_0e_14_usa